icopy-site/awesome-cn/docs/awesome/awesome-engineering-strategy.md

 - [Engineering strategy notes](https://lethain.com/strategy-notes/) - A collection of links on the topic gathered.
 - [Engineering strategy is more similar to poker than to chess](https://learnings.aleixmorgadas.dev/p/engineering-strategy-is-more-similar) - A comparison of chess and poker games and how they relate to engineering strategy.
 - [The outcome of the strategy becomes culture](https://learnings.aleixmorgadas.dev/p/the-outcome-of-the-strategy-becomes) - Culture guides and constrains your strategy.
 Using strategy to influence your culture.
+- [What's your engineering strategy?](https://www.linkedin.com/pulse/whats-your-engineering-strategy-pt-1-pat-cullen-cwjqe/) - Multi-part strategy guide with specific templates you can deploy rapidly in your organization.

 ## Videos